paths-erc/sacri-lapides-aegypti/src/content/thebes/index.md

 - Wipszycka, Ewa, 2001.
 Resources and Economic Activities of the Egyptian Monastic Communities (4th -8 th Century), in _Journal of Juristic Papyrology_, 41, 2001, 159-263.
 - Wipszycka, Ewa, 2009. _Moines et communautés monastiques en Égypte (IVe-VIII esiècles) (Journal of Juristic Papyrology Supplement 11)_, Warsaw.

-## Textual documentation
+## Epigraphic documentation

-To see/download the list of epigraphic inscriptions related to Thebes [click here](thebes_inscription.pdf)
+To see/download the list of epigraphic documentation related to Thebes [click here](thebes_inscription.pdf)